Ruelle Operator for Continuous Potentials and DLR-Gibbs Measures: DLR-Gibbs Measures and Eigenmeasures

 \end{enumerate} \end{definition}

-\begin{remark} The classical definition of a specification as given in \cite{MR2807681} requires even in our setting a larger family of probability kernels.
+\begin{remark} The classical definition of specification as given in \cite{MR2807681} requires even in our setting a larger family of probability kernels.
 To be more precise we have to define a probability kernel for any finite subset $\Lambda\subset\mathbb{N}$ and the kernels $K_{\Lambda}$ have to satisfy a), b) and a generalization of c).
-In translation invariant setting on the lattice $\mathbb{N}$ the formalism can be simplified and one needs only to consider the family $K_n$, $n\in \mathbb{N},$ as defined above.
-Strictly speaking to be able to use the results in \cite{MR2807681} one has first to extend our specifications to any set $\Lambda=\{n_1,\ldots,n_r\}$, but this can be consistently done by putting $K_{\Lambda}\equiv K_{n_r}$.
+In the translation invariant setting (in the sense that the one site influence has same expression for every site) on the lattice $\mathbb{N}$, the formalism can be simplified and one needs only to consider the family $K_n$, $n\in \mathbb{N},$ as defined above.

+Strictly speaking, in order to use the results in \cite{MR2807681}, one first has to extend our specifications to any set $\Lambda=\{n_1,\ldots,n_r\}$, but this can be consistently done by putting $K_{\Lambda}\equiv K_{n_r}$.
 This simplified definition adopted here is further justified by the fact that the DLR-Gibbs measures, compatible with a specification with parameter set $\mathbb{N}$, are completely determined by the kernels indexed in any cofinal collection of subsets of $\mathbb{N}$.
 So here we are taking advantage of this result to define our kernels only on the cofinal collection of subsets of $\mathbb{N}$ of the form $\{1,\ldots,n\}$ with $n\in\mathbb{N}$.
-Therefore when we write $K_n$ we are really thinking, in terms of the general definition of specifications, about $K_{\{1,\ldots,n\}}$. \end{remark}
+Therefore, when writing $K_n$, we are really thinking, in terms of the general definition of specifications, of $K_{\{1,\ldots,n\}}$. \end{remark}

-The only specifications needed here are the ones described by (\ref{def-Kn-ruelle}), which is defined in terms of any continuous potential $f$.
-Notice that in the translation invariant setting the construction in (\ref{def-Kn-ruelle}), for the lattice $\mathbb{N}$, extends the usual construction made in terms of regular interactions.
-But in any case (\ref{def-Kn-ruelle}) give us particular constructions of quasilocal specifications which allow us to use some of the results from \cite{MR2807681}.
-We refer the reader to \cite{Cioletti20176139} and \cite{MR1783787} for results about specifications on the Ruelle operator when the dynamics have finite pre-images property.
+The only specifications needed here are the ones given in (\ref{def-Kn-ruelle}), which are defined in terms of any continuous potential $f$.
+Notice that in the translation invariant setting, the construction in (\ref{def-Kn-ruelle}) for the lattice $\mathbb{N}$ extends the usual construction made in terms of regular interactions.
+But in any case, the kernels in (\ref{def-Kn-ruelle}) give us particular constructions of quasilocal specifications which allow us to use some of the results from \cite{MR2807681}.
+We refer the reader to \cite{Cioletti20176139} and \cite{MR1783787} for results about specifications when the dynamics have the finite pre-images property.